APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/119.png)

 1. Locate `src -> js -> appControll.js`
 2. Find line 46 and replace `true` with `false` for the Rewards option.
-This basically ungrey the option
+This basically ungrey the option.

 * Select **Save** to save the code change

   ![](images/120.png)

-* Check the box next to Commit to select all modified files - this means the checkbox below (reward.js) will automatically be checked
+* Check the box next to Commit to select all modified files - this means the checkbox below (appController.js) will automatically be checked

   ![](images/121.png)